SemV/dubstep/README.md

 Features
 Navigation bar - allows users to browse through my website.
 Soundcloud links - allows users to listen to my favourite tracks.
-Youtube links - allows users to see and hear aftermovies of events.
+Youtube links - allows users to see videos of events.
-Contact form - allows users to contact me by having them fill out a form.
+Contact form - allows users to contact me by filling out a form.

 Technologies Used
-- bootstrap 3.3.7 for the grid system.
+- bootstrap 4.3.1 for the grid system.
 - jQuery for 3.4.0 for the cascading navbar in mobile view.
 - Google font for the Montserrat font.
 - Font awesome for the social media buttons in the footer.